kroneja/jacobkrone/index.md

----
-layout: default
----

 # Jacob Krone

 ## Education

-I am currently an undergraduate student in the Psychology, Neuroscience & Behaviour program at McMaster University.
+I am currently an undergraduate student in the [Psychology, Neuroscience & Behaviour](https://www.science.mcmaster.ca/pnb/) program at McMaster University.
 My research interests include topics such as collective intelligence, education & cognition, and the cognitive science of religion.
 Currently, I am enrolled in an independent research project with Dr. Mayu Nishimura on the topic of the roots of collective intelligence and university group work.

 ## Work